Journaling Is Scientifically Linked to Happiness—Here Are 5 Easy Tips to Start Writing More

 Research is on your side to start this healthy habit.
 A 2018 study published in the Journal of Medical Internet Research Mental Health found that positive-affect journaling (PAJ) decreased feelings of anxiety, depression, and general distress after one month.
 Another 2018 study published in the journal Innovation in Aging found that writing—specifically expressive writing and gratitude writing—increased feelings of resilience and optimism and even improved physical health.
-(Researchers from the Greater Good Science Center at UC Berkeley found that gratitude is strongly linked to a decreased stress and higher life satisfaction).

 Dr. Mantell says the advantages of journaling go far beyond increased happiness: "Benefits include improved health and immune system functioning, better adjustment to life transitions, overcoming adversity, and just generally functioning better."

 - Yes, There's an Ideal Temperature for Sleep—and Here's Why It Matters

 - It Feels Like Everyone Takes Melatonin for Better Sleep—but Should They?
 Here's What Sleep Experts Say

 - 7 Foods That Will Boost Your Mood, According to Science

 - Your Brain Needs Down Time—Here's Why "Always-On" Culture Is Bad For You